-2. MCSAC must not rely exclusively on the volume of complaints it receives from stakeholders to prioritize rules for review.
+2. DOE must not rely exclusively on the volume of complaints it receives from stakeholders to prioritize rules for review.

-Although eliminating new rules under the guise of "retrospective review" would be premature and irrational, many stakeholders are likely to encourage MCSAC to recommend exactly that.
-When the Department of Commerce recently sought input from manufacturers on existing regulations, for example, the agency received many comments recommending repeal of recently issued and overwhelming cost-benefit justified rules, including some FMCSA rules.
-Many of these rules had not yet been fully implemented, making them particularly poor candidates for retrospective review for the reasons discussed previously.
+Although eliminating new rules under the guise of "retrospective review" would be premature and irrational, many stakeholders are likely to encourage DOE to do exactly that.
+When the Department of Commerce recently sought input from manufacturers on existing regulations, for example, the agency received many comments recommending repeal of recently issued and overwhelming cost-benefit justified rules, some issued by DOE.